How to Know God’s Disposition and the Results His Work Shall Achieve

 Words of Admonishment

-Aren’t you uncomfortable after hearing these remarks?
-Though you may be unwilling to listen to these words, or unwilling to accept them, they are all facts.
-Because this stage of the work is for God to perform, if you aren’t concerned with God’s intentions, aren’t concerned with God’s attitude, and don’t understand God’s essence and disposition, then in the end you’re the one who will lose out.
-Don’t blame My words for being hard to listen to, and don’t blame them for deflating your enthusiasm.
-I speak the truth; I don’t mean to discourage you.
-No matter what I ask of you, and no matter how you’re required to do it, I hope that you walk the correct path, and hope that you follow God’s way and do not deviate from this path.
-If you do not proceed in accordance with God’s word, and don’t follow His way, then there can be no doubt that you are rebelling against God and have wandered from the correct path.
-Thus I feel there are some matters that I must clarify for you, and make you believe unequivocally, clearly, without a shred of uncertainty, and help you explicitly know God’s attitude, God’s intentions, how God perfects man, and in what way He sets the outcomes of man.
-Should there come a day when you’re unable to embark upon this path, then I bear no responsibility, because these words have already been spoken to you very clearly.
-As for how you treat your own outcome—this matter is entirely up to you.
-God has different attitudes regarding the outcomes of different kinds of people.
-He has His own ways of measuring man, and His own standard of requirements.
-His standard of measuring people is one that’s fair to everyone—there is no doubt about that!
-So some people’s fears are unnecessary.
+Are you not uncomfortable after hearing these remarks?
+Though you may be either unwilling to listen to them or unwilling to accept them, they are all facts.
+Because this stage of the work is for God to perform, if you are not concerned with His intentions, have no care about His attitude, and do not understand His essence and disposition, then in the end, you will be the ones who will lose out.
+Do not blame My words for being difficult to hear, and do not blame them for dampening your enthusiasm.
+I speak the truth; it is not My intention to discourage you.
+No matter what I ask of you, and no matter how you are required to do it, I hope that you walk the correct path and follow God’s way, and that you never deviate from the correct path.
+If you do not proceed in accordance with God’s word or follow His way, then there can be no doubt that you are rebelling against God and have strayed from the correct path.
+Thus, I feel there are some matters that I must clarify for you, and that I must make you believe unequivocally, clearly, and without a shred of uncertainty, and help you to have a clear understanding of God’s attitude, His intentions, how He perfects humans, and in what manner He determines people’s outcomes.
+Should there come a day when you are unable to embark upon this path, then I bear no responsibility, for these words have already been spoken to you very clearly.
+As for how you deal with your own outcome, this is a matter that is entirely up to you.
+God has different attitudes regarding the outcomes of various types of people; He has His own ways of measuring people, as well as His own standard that He expects people to meet.
+His standard of measuring people is one that is fair to everyone—there is no doubt about that!
+Therefore, the fears of some are unnecessary.
 Are you relieved now?
-That’s it for today.
+That is all for today.
 Goodbye!

 October 17, 2013